 According to a 2014 article on Mashable.com, the business social networking platform LinkedIn voted statistical analysis and data mining the top skill that got applicants hired in 2014.
 While some may not think of South Dakota as a hub for big data, many are surprised to learn of its variety of applications in many of South Dakota’s industries.

-For example, the agriculture industry uses big data to collect and analyze information from South Dakota farmers.
-Additionally, a tool called the AgData Transparency Evaluator, developed by the South Dakota Farm Bureau, allows farmers to go online to see what data has been collected about them, how it is being used, and which agriculture technology providers have access to it.
-It can also help to notify farmers in case of breaches of data security.
+As all that data makes its way into the digital silos of big agriculture companies, it’s created the same potential privacy and security problems that data collection and storage causes in any other field.
+That’s why the South Dakota Farm Bureau helped create a tool called the AgData Transparency Evaluator to allow farmers to go online to see what data has been collected about them, how it is being used, and which ag-tech companies have access to it.
+It can also help to notify farmers in case of security breaches.

-Big data is being used in health care in South Dakota as well.
+Big Ag dominates here, but it’s definitely not the only industry hungry for master’s-educated data scientists capable of pulling cost-saving insights from troves of collected data.
 The Evangelical Lutheran Good Samaritan Society, the nation’s largest non-profit provider of senior health care services, is headquartered in Sioux Falls.
-The organization began using IBM Big Data and Analytics technology in 2014 to better provide and manage services for seniors in South Dakota and across the nation.
-Through this technology, information on senior patients is gathered 24 hours a day, 7 days a week and allows caregivers to better monitor and plan treatment for them.
-In time, the Society will add IBM’s predictive analytics to predict when a senior citizen patient is at risk for health problems.
+The organization has been relying on IBM’s Big Data and Analytics technology for a number of years now to track and manage medical care and other senior services in South Dakota and across the nation.
+Through this technology, information on senior patients is gathered 24 hours a day, 7 days a week and allows caregivers to better monitor them and develop individually tailored treatment plans.

 Preparing for a Master’s Degree in Data Science in South Dakota

-Undergraduate students who are certain of their future plans should begin to prepare for a master’s degree in data science.
-Most South Dakota and online data science graduate programs have admissions requirements that must be met, and many of these requirements can be met during undergraduate studies.
-They include:
+Undergraduate students who are certain of their future plans should begin to prepare for their graduate studies early on.
+Most South Dakota-based and online data science graduate programs have stringent admissions requirements, that include a deep look at what was accomplished during undergraduate studies:

 - Undergraduate courses in science, computer programming and mathematics

-- Work experiences in areas such as computer hacking, computer programming, database administration or quantitative skills
+- Work experiences in areas such as computer programming, database administration or other quantitative work

-- Preparation for the GMAT or GRE, particularly the quantitative sections
+- Strong results on the GMAT or GRE, particularly the quantitative sections

 Undergraduate Degree and Master’s Prerequisite Coursework

-- Possess a bachelor’s degree in a relevant field like engineering, data science, statistics, mathematics, or computer programming with a minimum GPA of 3.0
+- A bachelor’s degree in a relevant field like engineering, data science, statistics, mathematics, business intelligence or computer programming with a minimum GPA of 3.0

-- Have completed undergraduate course prerequisites that display quantitative skills and knowledge, such as calculus I and II, probability and statistics, matrix algebra, and programming fundamentals
+- Undergraduate courses that display quantitative skills and knowledge, such as calculus I and II, probability and statistics, matrix algebra, and programming fundamentals

 Pertinent Work and Personal Experience

-- Personal experience in quantitative skills and knowledge, in areas such as mathematics, statistics, data mining, computer hacking, or coding
+- Work experience using quantitative skills and analytics tools or some relevant personal experience in areas such as mathematics, statistics, or computer programming

 - Letters of recommendation from those who are familiar with this work or personal experience, and/or with the applicant’s academic qualifications